11 Reasons the USA & the World Will End Within the Next 100 Years

 My summary suggests that there will be in this order:

-2. If we survive the recovery, we may return to the long term path of growth, but technology will ensure the decay of humanity.
+2. If we survive the recovery, we may return to the long-term path of growth, but technology will ensure the decay of humanity.
 There will likely be a partial/wholesale rejection of current technologies.

 3. The final phase will be a self-induced destruction of humanity (my reasons are somewhat different from existential risk theorists).

-Against Techno-Morality
+Against Hedono-Morality

 Basic human theory says people are motivated by two things: